LauraBertola/Tutorials/WGS (low depth)/FastQC_Trimming_Mapping.md

 ## Mapping

-We'll use [this reference genome](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_021130815.1/) to map our data to, but also in a downsampled version, since this is just for practice.
-If you've gone through the exercises successfully, you'll have the reference genome and the necessary index files in the folder where you downloaded it to.
-If you didn't go through the exercises, you should make softlink to my input_files folder as described at the beginning of this tutorial.
-The reference files with all index files can be found in input_files/reference/.
+We'll use [this reference genome](https://www.dnazoo.org/assemblies/panthera_leo_krugeri)) to map our data to.
+The reference files with all index files can be found in a folder called Reference/.
+Alternatively, you can download it yourself

 You can also look into the reference file, the one ending with .fna, using `less`.
 You probably don't want to scroll to an entire genome, so you can also look at the different scaffolds.
 They conveniently all start with a line starting with a >, so you can use `grep` to take a look at only those lines.
 Make sure you're in the right folder when running this command.
 ```